MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/costing/posting-to-purchase.md

 ---
-title: Posting to purchase accrual with amount zero is created when product receipt is posted with zero value
+title: Purchase accrual posted with amount zero for zero-value product receipt
 description: The system creates a posting to purchase accrual with amount zero when a product receipt with zero value is posted
 author: SmithaNataraj
 ms.date: 4/11/2021